Del Rey Books

-Del Rey Books is a branch of Ballantine Books, which is owned by Random House and, in turn, by Penguin Random House.
-It is a separate imprint established in 1977 under the editorship of author Lester del Rey and his wife Judy-Lynn del Rey.
-It specializes in science fiction and fantasy books, and formerly manga under its (now defunct) Del Rey Manga imprint.
+Del Rey Books is an imprint of the Random House Group, a division of Penguin Random House.
+The imprint was established in 1977 under the editorship of Judy-Lynn del Rey and her husband, author Lester del Rey.
+Today, the imprint specializes in science fiction, fantasy, horror, and fantasy romance.

 The first new novel published by Del Rey was The Sword of Shannara by Terry Brooks in 1977.
-Del Rey also publishes the Star Wars novels under the LucasBooks sub-imprint (licensed from Lucasfilm, a subsidiary of The Walt Disney Studios division of The Walt Disney Company).
+Del Rey formerly published Star Wars novels under the Lucasbooks sub-imprint (licensed from Lucasfilm, a subsidiary of The Walt Disney Studios division of The Walt Disney Company) that are now published by its sister imprint, Random House Worlds.